rfarkas-qq/rfarkas-qq.github.io/docs/doac/The Scary New Research On Sugar & How They Made You Addicted To It! Jessie Inchauspé | E243.md

 ---
 layout: default
-title: The Scary New Research On Sugar & How They Made You Addicted To It!
-Jessie Inchauspé
+title: "The Scary New Research On Sugar & How They Made You Addicted To It!
+Jessie Inchauspé"
 ---
 # [The Scary New Research On Sugar & How They Made You Addicted To It!
 Jessie Inchauspé | E243](https://www.youtube.com/watch?v=DnEJrgc1BCk)